 Cooking oil will be important for basic cooking.
 Coconut oil has a little bit longer shelf life, and shortening in a can does too.

 Honey can last forever and is a great substitute for sugar.
 Please remember it can crystallize, so store your honey in pint and quart mason jars.
 If it does crystallize you can set the jars outside in the sun and it will soften.
+Due to its long shelf life, people place a lot of value on this key sweetener.
+Keep in mind that it’s also good for you compared to other sugar substitutes.

 40. Fishing/Hunting Supplies